 This caramelized Gluten Free Easy French Onion Soup recipe is going to bring back memories for you!
 It is that good.
-I am going to show you how to slowly cook your onions so that they caramelize, adding a whole new layer of flavor to this comforting soup recipe.
+I am going to show you how to slow-cook your onions so that they caramelize, adding a whole new layer of flavor to this comforting soup recipe.

-(*This post is sponsored by Milton's Craft Bakers in honor of May being Celiac Awareness Month.
+(*This post is sponsored by Milton's Craft Bakers.
 All crunch and joyous opinions are my own.)

 Do you miss French Onion Soup?
-Onion soup recipe itself is really easy to adapt to be gluten free...what has been missed is that crispy baguette that floats on top of the soup under all of the melty cheese!
+The onion soup recipe itself is really easy to adapt to be gluten free...what has been missed is that crispy baguette that floats on top of the soup under all of the melty cheese!